harshiniashok/hospital-readmissions-analysis/README.md

-Using real hospital data from 130 US hospitals, this project analyzes patient demographics, visit history, and clinical factors to uncover what drives early readmissions — a key quality metric that directly affects hospital funding and patient outcomes.
+Using real hospital data from 130 US hospitals, this project analyzes patient demographics, visit history, and clinical factors to uncover what drives early readmissions, a key quality metric that directly affects hospital funding and patient outcomes.